burczyk/SwiftTeamSelect/README.md

 It calculates translation for each movement and calls helper method.

-`touchesEnded` is responsible for pulling each player to appropriate guide based on it's position - when this method finishes all players are placed on `leftGuide`, screen center or `rightGuide`.
+`touchesEnded` is responsible for pulling each player to appropriate guide based on it's position when touch stops - when this method finishes all players are placed on `leftGuide`, screen center or `rightGuide`.

 Both `touches*` methods use `SKActions` to make animations smooth.

 #### Usage and adoption

-For implementation details check [GameScene.swift](https://github.com/burczyk/SwiftTeamSelect/blob/master/SwiftTeamSelect/GameScene.swift).
-It is complete `SKScene` subclass that you can use in your project.
+For implementation details check [GameScene.swift](https://github.com/burczyk/SwiftTeamSelect/blob/master/SwiftTeamSelect/GameScene.swift) - it is complete `SKScene` subclass that you can use in your project.
 If you change method `func createPlayers()` to your implementation of Sprites with textures instead of colored rectangles it can become even more interesting ;)

 #### FlatUI colors